mrsiuuuu-x1/DSA-Visualization/README.md

 ## License

-MIT — free to use, share, and modify.
+MIT — free to use, modify, and share.